post-kerbin-mining-corporation/DynamicBatteryStorage/README.md

 * Can drill down to turn individual parts on or off for simulation purposes
 * The VAB interface has a tool to simulate distance effects on solar panel efficiency

-A similar interface can be applied to thermal flows - specifically, core heat, as used in resource converters, resource harvesters and radiators, plus mod parts like fission/fusion reactors.
-This thermal UI ...

-* Shows whole-vessel core heat flows, separated into consumption and generation, in flight or in the VAB
-* Can drill down to part categories (eg. Radiators, Harvesters, etc.)
-* Can drill down to turn individual parts on or off for simulation purposes
-* **NOTE:** does not handle non-core heat (eg. re-entry, engines, solar)
-* **NOTE:** does not make a distinction between adjacent-only radiators and full-vessel radiators

 ### Electrical Timewarp Compensation

 This mod dynamically adjusts ElectricCharge (EC) storage to combat the game's awful handling of resource generation/draw mechanics at high timewarp.
 It should dramatically reduce instances of bad ship consequences due to apparent EC loss at these times.